You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 It’s not just the total amount of the food you’ll be cooking, but the size of the pieces that are going in.

-Buying large cuts of meat is a great way to save money, but you might be surprised by how quickly large pieces will stack up inside even a large instant pot.
+Buying large cuts of meat is a great way to save money, but you might be surprised by how quickly large pieces will stack up inside even a large Instant Pot.

 Sure, you can break them down yourself into smaller chunks, but that adds to your time in the kitchen, which you were trying to cut down on.